ptlis/phpcm/README.md

   * How many of these have associated tests.
   * How many existing lines of code previously weren't tested but now are.
 * We should be able to traverse the history of a project generating this data, as well as creating incremental builds using CI tools such as Jenkins.
+* Generate useful reports on the health of a project.
+    * Delta of tested LOC per commit.
+    * Identification of:
+        * Contributors with a positive impact on coverage.
+        * Contributors with a negative impact on coverage.
+    * Other interesting stuff?